pablo14/data-science-live-book/scoring/scoring.md

 * A predictive model maps the input with the output.

 * There is not a unique and best **cut point value**, it relies on the project needs, and is constrained by the rate of `False Positive` and `False Negative` we can accept.

-This live book addresses model performance by <a href="http://livebook.datascienceheroes.com/model_performance/roc.html"> ROC curves</a> and <a href="http://livebook.datascienceheroes.com/model_performance/gain_lift.html"> lift &amp; gain charts</a>
+This book addresses general aspects on model performance in <a href="http://livebook.datascienceheroes.com/model_performance/knowing_the_error.html">Knowing the error</a>.